-The rateable value of the facility is \pounds 420 with rates paid in 2020/21 totalling \pounds 969.17 of which \pounds 375 comprises the local authority rate.
+The rateable value of the facility is £420 with rates paid in 2020/21 totalling £969.17 of which £375 comprises the local authority rate.

-There is some residential development within the area in the area of the Dhoor however the Commission recognises that this does not appear to be overspill or a natural extension of the Town.
+There is a cluster of residential development within the area in the area of the Dhoor however the Commission recognises that this does not appear to be overspill or a natural extension of the Town.